 STUDIES OF THE CONSORTIUM

-In 2013 the Consortium launched the second collaborative study GPC-AHC, directed by Prof. Alexis Arzimanoglou and Doctor Eleni Panagiotakaki, aimed to identify possible correlations between the clinical phenotype associated with AHC and mutations in the ATP1A3 gene, with the goal to investigate whether different mutations can, in part, be responsible for the clinical heterogeneity observed in the disease.
+In 2013 the Consortium launched the second collaborative study GPC-AHC, coordinated by Prof. Alexis Arzimanoglou and Doctor Eleni Panagiotakaki (University Hospitals of Lyon, France), aimed to identify possible correlations between the clinical phenotype associated with AHC and mutations in the ATP1A3 gene, with the goal to investigate whether different mutations can, in part, be responsible for the clinical heterogeneity observed in the disease.

 The data were collected from the largest international cohort of AHC patients to date (155 patients), and the results of their analysis have been published in the Orphanet Journal of Rare Diseases (News, 01 October 2015).

-The ECG-AHC study of the heart disturbances in AHC, coordinated by Prof. Sanjay Sisodiya and including 55 patients, has been published in the scientific journal BRAIN (Editorial Comment, 21 August 2015).
+The ECG-AHC Study of the heart disturbances in AHC, coordinated by Prof. Sanjay Sisodiya (University College of London, UK) and including 55 patients, has been published in the scientific journal BRAIN (Editorial Comment, 21 August 2015).

-The study GEN2-AHC for the identification of the secondary gene(s) for AHC is in progress, coordinated by Prof. Arn van den Maagdenberg, and the launch of further studies, clinical, genetic and molecular has already been planned.
+The Study GEN2-AHC for the identification of the secondary gene(s) for AHC is still in progress, coordinated by Prof. Arn van den Maagdenberg (University Medical and Research Center of Leiden, The Netherlands) and by Prof. Erin Heinzen (IGM - Columbia University, New York, USA).
+Currently, more than 30 ATP1A3 negative patients have already been analyzed.

 Prof. Arn van den Maagdenberg presenting the research of the secondary gene in AHC